Disruptive Pattern Material: Replacement

 Multi-Terrain Pattern (MTP) is a six-colour camouflage pattern intended to replace both the four colour woodland DPM uniform and the desert pattern uniform used by the British Armed forces.
 MTP was procured and announced in late 2009, predicated around use in the Afghanistan theatre of operations but applicable to other theatres.
 A range of patterns were tried and evaluated in Britain, Cyprus, Kenya and Afghanistan against DPM, desert patterns and existing commercially available patterns.
 In April 2010, MTP combat uniforms began being issued to forces deployed in Afghanistan.

-It was intended for DPM to be phased out completely for British Regular and Reserve forces by 2016, but the use of jungle pattern DPM could still be retained by special forces for jungle operations.
+It was intended for DPM to be phased out completely for British Regular and Reserve forces by 2016.
+The jungle pattern DPM could still be retained by special forces for jungle operations.